grafana/tempo/docs/tempo/website/configuration/polling.md

     [compacted_block_retention: <duration>]
 ```

-Additionally, it is important that the querier `blocklist_poll` duration is greater than or equal to the compactor
+Additionally, the querier `blocklist_poll` duration needs to be greater than or equal to the compactor
 `blocklist_poll` duration.
-Otherwise a querier may not correctly check all assigned blocks and incorrectly return 404.
+Otherwise, a querier may not correctly check all assigned blocks and incorrectly return 404.
 It is recommended to simply set both components to use the same poll duration.